Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 - Altitude.
 At higher altitudes, a longer runway is required to achieve the same lift because the air density is lower.
-60% of all commercial airports, however, are at an altitude of less than 500 feet (150 meters).
+Sixty percent of all commercial airports, however, are at an altitude of less than 500 feet (150 meters).

 - Meteorological conditions.
 Local variations in prevailing winds and visibility must be considered.
 Runways are configured to maximize the probability that aircraft take-off and land into the wind, and to minimize exposure to crosswinds.
 For instance, at Heathrow Airport, winds are most likely to come out of the east, and so its runways have an east-west configuration.
 Airport sites also vary in their vulnerability to fog and cloud cover.
 Oakland’s less fogbound airport has gained some business, for instance, especially from low-cost carriers, at the expense of San Francisco International.

 - Topography.
 The land upon which runways are built must be flat, with no more than a 1 percent slope.
 Hilly land can be flattened, and swampy landfilled, of course, but at a cost.